preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 If you would like to restore the page/pages to it's original place (if that still exist!), just click OK.

-If you would like, or need, to restore the page/pages somewhere else - or just want a better view of the information structure - click SELECT PARENT PAGE TO RESTORE.
+If you would like, or need, to restore the page/pages somewhere else - or just want a better view of the information structure - click SELECT PARENT PAGE TO RESTORE (SELECT NAVIGATION NODE TO RESTORE TO).

 .. image:: archive-parent-restore-1-new.png